pocketbase/pocketbase/README.md

 - [Contribute to the source code](CONTRIBUTING.md)
 - [Suggest new features and report issues](https://github.com/pocketbase/pocketbase/issues)

-PRs for new OAuth2 providers, bug fixes, code optimizations and documentation improvements are more than welcome.

-But please refrain creating PRs for _new features_ without previously discussing the implementation details.
+Please refrain creating PRs for _new features_ without previously discussing the implementation details.
 PocketBase has a [roadmap](https://github.com/orgs/pocketbase/projects/2) and I try to work on issues in specific order and such PRs often come in out of nowhere and skew all initial planning with tedious back-and-forth communication.

 Don't get upset if I close your PR, even if it is well executed and tested.
 This doesn't mean that it will never be merged.
 Later we can always refer to it and/or take pieces of your implementation when the time comes to work on the issue (don't worry you'll be credited in the release notes).

+> [!IMPORTANT]
+> Due to recent LLM spam, PRs are temporary disabled and only existing collaborators can open a PR.
+> If you stumble on an problem that you want to fix, please consider instead opening an issue or discussion with link to your fork _(if not obvious - LLM contributions are not welcome)_.
+> This status may change in the future in case GitHub finally decide to do something about the constant spam, or when I find time to move the project somewhere else.